 meaningful aggregation — an aggregation with only two nodes.
 You then want to

-summarise the states of the hosts
+summarize the states of the hosts

 The aggregation should be called Network and should be OK